Concentrations & Customizing

 The exact number of credits varies depending on the courses chosen to satisfy core requirements and the specific requirements of the particular concentration.

-For the 2013–2014 academic year, students are able to select one of the following areas:
+Currently, students are able to select one of the following areas:

 - Customized Program of Study